FREQUENTLY ASKED QUESTIONS

 Please note that we need 7 days notice of a cancellation of a booked ISDN session.
 If less than 7 days notice is given a cancellation fee of £60 will be charged.

-Audiobooks may be worked out on an overall fee for the total read/project rather than on an hourly basis.
+Some projects may be charged out on an overall fee for the total read/project rather than on an hourly basis.

-In addition as audiobooks are generally large projects we may require a deposit and staged payments.
+In addition as audiobooks are generally large, time consuming projects we may require a deposit and staged payments.

 Such terms to be agreed on each individual project.

-NOTE – Except by prior arrangement – no recordings will be released to clients until all recording and production costs have been paid.
+NOTE – Except by prior arrangement – no recordings will be released to clients until all recording and production costs have been paid in full.

 dVoicebox owner Chris Radley engineers and runs all recording and ISDN sessions.